res.json() vs res.send() vs res.end() in Express

 res.end()

-We can use res.end() if we want to end the response without providing any data.
-This could be useful for a 404 page, for example:
+You’d use res.end() when you want to end the response without sending any data.
+A 404 page, for example:

 res.status(404).end();

-But what if we want to send some data and end the response?
-The answer is simple, res.send() (and remember, res.json()) both allow us to send some data and they also end the response, so there's no need to explicitly call res.end().
+But if you want to send data and end the response?
+Both res.send() and res.json() handle that for you.
+They send the data and close the response, so there’s no need to call res.end() separately.

 Conclusion